- Portable Games

 But before Norse could eat, a voice flew from the sponsor's seat.

 "Two years ago in Ireland, UN dignitaries were abducted by the IRA.
 He participated in the rescue mission.
 But the operation failed.
-His team was wiped out and because of it, he left the military and now merely wanders, is that right?"
+His team was wiped out and because of it, he left the military and now merely wanders, isn't that right?"

 Was the power of Umbrella Pharmaceuticals still merely that of an international company?

-Musicians appeared playing a light string quartet.
+Musicians appeared, playing a light string quartet.

 "Rain, I'll go look for Kate."

-Norse said in a low voice within the bustle of the guests, and gently stood up.
+Norse said in a low voice within the bustle of the guests and gently stood up.

 Though they'd arranged it for some time, when it came to being left alone, Rain felt uneasy.
 But Norse stubbornly refused Rain's proposal to look for her as well.
-Making a 17 year old girl who doesn't know how to fight do such a thing would merely jeopardize her and could result in slowing Norse down.
+Making a seventeen year old girl who doesn't know how to fight do such a thing would merely jeopardize her and could result in slowing Norse down.

 Norse came out from the dining room into the hallway and looked at his Breitling to check nobody was around.

 Norse began to walk quickly down the hall, muffling his footsteps.
-Kate should be being held captive somewhere in this castle.
+Kate should be held captive somewhere in this castle.

 When he turned a corner for the nth time, there was a large door at the end.
 However, a castle servant stood before it.